smaremanda/add-in-docs/how-to/create-better-add-ins-for-word-with-office-open-xml.md

 In this function, notice that all but the last line are used to get your saved markup for use in the [setSelectedDataAsync](http://msdn.microsoft.com/en-us/library/fp142145.aspx) method call at the end of the function. **setSelectedDataASync** requires only that you specify the content to be inserted and the coercion type.

  **Note**  Replace  _yourXMLfilename_ with the name and path of the XML file as you've saved it in your solution.
-If you're not sure where to include XML files in your solution or how to reference them in your code, see the[Word-Add-in-Load-and-write-Open-XML](https://github.com/OfficeDev/Word-Add-in-Load-and-write-Open-XML) code sample for examples of that and a working example of the markup and JavaScript shown here.
+If you're not sure where to include XML files in your solution or how to reference them in your code, see the [Word-Add-in-Load-and-write-Open-XML](https://github.com/OfficeDev/Word-Add-in-Load-and-write-Open-XML) code sample for examples of that and a working example of the markup and JavaScript shown here.